 Getting a lamp out of my bed

-Lately I’ve been trying to get this particular lamp out of my bed.
+Lately I’ve been trying to get a particular lamp out of my bed.

 But lately I’ve been feeling frustrated by my snails-pace growth in ministry and business.
 I’ve encountered some disappointments with our dream.

 And (if only I could get this lesson once and for all!)
 God’s been reminding me that the reason I am fighting fires is because I am trying to run another person’s race.

 Every time I take my eyes off Him, disasters always rush in.

 And my marriage gets hit ( a frustrated, disappointed, manic wife doesn’t pleasant company make )

 Psalms 18: 32 – 34 has been both a comfort and challenge.